Gotye: 2020: Live at The Songroom and planned fourth studio album

 In July 2020, Gotye released a live album entitled Live at The Songroom (Season 2, Episode 9).
 It was recorded in 2018 for a web series by his bandmates from The Basics, who feature on the album alongside Monty Cotton.

-Gotye has previously stated his intention to release a fourth studio album; most recently in June 2018, when he mentioned a tribute to Perrey that would be included on the record.
+Gotye has stated his intention to release a fourth studio album; most recently in June 2018, when he mentioned a tribute to Perrey that would be included on the record.
+In 2024, Somebody That I Used to Know was remixed by Fisher, Chris Lake and Sante Sansone.

-Influence

-The Australian newspaper identified Gotye in its "top 50 most influential Australians in the arts" list in 2013; the selection was largely based upon the success of "Somebody That I Used to Know", with the publication describing the composition as "one of the most successful songs in Australian music history".
+Musical styles

+Gotye's musical style is eclectic, incorporating indie rock, alternative rock, indie pop, and trip hop.

+His voice has been compared to those of Peter Gabriel and Sting.